Genivia/ugrep/README.md

 New ugrep 4.0
 -------------

 Ugrep is like grep, but faster, user-friendly, and equipped with must-have features.
-Ugrep combines the best features of other grep and surpasses their search speeds (mostly, not always yet).
+Ugrep combines the best features of other grep, adds a couple of new things, and surpasses their search speeds (mostly, not absolutely always yet).

 New faster ugrep 4.0 and new **ugrep-indexer** tool to speed up search with file system indexing.
 Visit [GitHub ugrep-indexer](https://github.com/Genivia/ugrep-indexer) for details.